 Admiring Porto

-You can’t pass through Vila Nova de Gaia without gazing at other bank of Douro River and admiring stunning views over Ribeira District in Porto.
+You can’t pass through Vila Nova de Gaia without gazing at other bank of the Douro River and admiring stunning views over Ribeira District in Porto.
 You can do that from many places – from the promenade alongside wine lodges, Hill Gardens, or Serra do Pilar viewpoint right next to the Monastery of Serra do Pilar.

 Hill Gardens